 You can use salted butter instead of unsalted for cake.
 However, you’re going to want to reduce the amount of salt used in the recipe altogether.
 The last thing you want to sink your teeth into is a slice of cake that tastes more like a seashore than a delectable indulgence.

 Similar to butter, lard is fat that comes from an animal, in this case, pigs.
 Lard is soft and whitish in color, and it also gives great flavor to your baked goods.
 Lard has a higher fat content of close to 100% compared to butter, which contains only around 80%.

 You can use a 1:1 ratio when replacing butter with lard.
 That said, because lard has lower water content, it’s recommended that you replace each cup of unsalted butter with about ⅞ cup of lard for a more accurate substitution.

 I suggest using this substitution in recipes that have to be baked such as in dough or pie crust.
 I wouldn’t recommend substituting butter with lard to make buttercream though, as that would simply make it lard cream and to me personally, that just doesn’t sound very appetizing.

 Shortening is any fat that is solid at room temperature.
 While technically speaking lard should also be included in this category, shortening mostly refers to hydrogenated vegetable oil.

-Shortening is often used in baking to make flaky pastry.
+Shortening is often used in baking to make the flaky pastry.
 It’s cheaper and easier to control compared to butter which varies quite a lot in content depending on the brand.
-No salt is added in shortening which makes it a great substitute for butter in baking recipes.
+No salt is added to shortening which makes it a great substitute for butter in baking recipes.